f500/ansible-project_deploy/README.md

 Deploy a project with Ansible

+### Changelog 3.0.0  BC BREAK.
+Set your galaxy version to v2.2.2 for Ansible 1.9 or less.
+- Ansible V2 compatibility: Changed the hook mechanism.
+This is a breaking change with regards to Ansible v1.9, so until you upgrade to Ansible 2.0 you should lock the version of this role to "v2.2.2".

 ### Changelog 2.2.0
 - added hooks.
 This feature allows for inclusion of arbitrary tasks at certain points in the process.